richgieg/flask-now/README.md

 ./manage.py seed
 ```
 Also, they may need to alter the email server settings in ```config.py``` as
-well as set the required environment variables (see "Configure Email
+well as set the required environment variables (see "Set Environment Variables"
-Functionality" above).
-After that, they can execute your app.
+and "Configure Email Functionality" above).
+After that, they can execute your
+app.
 ```
 ./manage.py runserver
 ```